JShad30/solar-system-quiz/README.md

 ## Issues While Building the Project

-At first, I was storing the variables in a separate text file and was then going to call them at the end and add them with score to a separate text file.
-Following advice from the tutor a session cookie was opened at the solar-quiz-user page and kept open to the end.
-The variable of score was set early at 0, and then 1 is added with each correct answer.
-This worked better, except for the following issue...

 When a username, first name and last name are filled out in the form a session cookie is initialised.
 This then is carried throughout the quiz to the quiz-completed page.
 I noticed that the session cookie remained open at this point.
 Therefore, if the user clicked the back arrow in their browser it would return to the last question (or further depending how many times the back arrow was clicked).
-They could then submit the answer again which would add to their score .......How problem eliminated?
+They could then submit the answer again which would add to their score increasing.
+This was eliminated after a discussion with my mentor that can be seen in lines 64-70 of the run.py file, which redirects the user to the current question.

 I have tried different methods of storing the data regarding the username, firstname and lastname of the users.
 The current site has them stored in a dictionary file and then they are read as a json file in the run.py file.

 ## Deployment

-This project has been deployed to Heroku by doing a git push.
+This project has been deployed to Heroku.
 This create the site on the Heroku platform.

 ## Credits